Andre Harrell: Early life

 Harrell graduated from Charles Evans Hughes High School in 1978.
-He attended Baruch College, transferred to Lehman College, and, aiming to be a newscaster, majored in communications and business management.
-Third-year, he withdrew and took work at a local radio station.
+He attended Baruch College, and then transferred to Lehman College in the fall of 1980.
+With the aim of being a newscaster, he majored in communications and business management.
+After spring 1983, he withdrew from Lehman and began working full-time selling airtime on WINS radio in New York City, continuing to perform on the weekends.

 Career

 In 1983, Harrell met Russell Simmons, a co-founder of Def Jam Recordings.
 He went to work for Def Jam and within two years became vice-president and general manager.
-After a few years working at Def Jam, Harrell left and founded his own label called Uptown Records.
+In 1986, when MCA Records offered Harrell his own record company, he entered into a joint venture, and formed his own label, Uptown Records.
+"Rather than replicating the street-wise persona of Def Jam Recordings, Uptown Records represented the "good life" that many young Blacks desired.
+The Uptown Records image was of performers draped in stylish clothing and surrounded by luxury, homes, furnishings, and cars."

+As president of Uptown, Harrell launched the careers of Heavy D & The Boyz, Guy, Al B. Sure!, Father MC and Jodeci.
 Harrell is credited with having discovered and signed Sean "Puffy" Combs.
 In 1988, Mary J. Blige recorded an impromptu cover of Anita Baker's "Caught Up in the Rapture" at a recording booth in a local mall.
 Her mother's boyfriend at the time later played the cassette for Jeff Redd, a recording artist and A&R runner for Uptown Records.
 Redd sent it to Harrell, who met with Blige.
 In 1989, she was signed to the label and became the company's youngest and first female solo artist.

-In 1988, Harrell was offered a label deal MCA Music Entertainment Group.
+In 1988, Harrell was offered a label deal from MCA Music Entertainment Group.
 After he had multiple successful releases, in 1992, MCA offered Harrell a multimedia deal, which involved film and television productions.
 They developed the feature film Strictly Business and FOX's hit police drama series, New York Undercover, which aired from 1994 until 1998.

 Harrell renamed Uptown Records as Uptown Enterprises, and its records were featured in productions for Universal Pictures and Universal Television.
 In 1994, Harrell had a son with Wendy Credle, a music attorney.
 They named him Gianni Credle-Harrell.

 In 1995, Harrell was appointed CEO of Motown Records and remained there until 1997.
 He also hosted Champagne & Bubbles on Sunday nights from 6 to 9pm on Emmis Urban AC WRKS (98.7 Kiss FM)/New York.
 Harrell was the CEO of Harrell Records, which is distributed through Atlantic Records.
 He partnered with budding Atlanta-based production company L7 Entertainment for the release of their new artists Hamilton Park and Netta Brielle.

 Harrell was the Vice Chairman of Revolt, Diddy's multi-platform music network.
 On October 17, 2014, he was instrumental in launching the Revolt Music Conference in Miami, Florida, at the Fontainebleau Hotel.
 The event was attended by such entertainment figures as Guy Oseary, Russell Simmons, and L.A.
 Reid.